 - Patterns of antibiotic resistance within a particular hospital or community

 - Use of ventilators

 Treatment of Viral Infections

 There are not as many choices for treating viral pneumonia.
-Oseltamivir (Tamiflu) and zanamivir (Relenza) have been the recommended drugs for influenza A or B infections, but some strains of influenza A are resistant.
+Oseltamivir (Tamiflu), zanamivir (Relenza), and peramivir (Rapivab) have been the recommended drugs for influenza A or B infections, but some strains of influenza A are resistant.
 Generally, the use of these drugs is only recommended if they can be started in the first 48 hours of symptoms.
 Taken early, these medications may be effective in reducing the severity and duration of illness.
 However, treatment initiated after 48 hours may benefit children with severe disease.